Ko-oK-OS/xv6-rust/README.md

 ![](run.jpg)

-This is a try to re-implement xv6 OS in Rust.
+This is a try to implement xv6 OS in pure Rust.

 What's more, we are desired to add something new features into our OS, like network and GUI.